 Before moving into private rented accommodation

-Once you have found a property to rent, you will usually be asked to pay a deposit and rent in advance.
-If you are renting through an agency, there may also be agency fees, which will vary between agents.
+Once you have found a property to rent, you will usually be asked to pay a deposit (up to a maximum of five weeks rent) and rent in advance.
+As of 1 June 2019, agents are no longer able to charge fees on new or renewed tenancy agreements.

 The terms of the tenancy